Director: Justus Addiss

 Air Date: 11/16/1966

 Production #: 9510

-Upon arriving on the planet, Jeremiah Smith (Henry Jones) initiates a feud with his cousin Zachary—legal heir to the fortune of a deceased aunt.
-Hoping to eliminate his relative, Jeremiah tricks Dr. Smith into betting against a rigged, homicidal gambling device.
-Only the ingenuity of Professor Robinson can save the Smith cousins from each other.
+Upon arriving at the Jupiter 2, Jeremiah Smith (Henry Jones) initiates a feud with his cousin Zachary—legal heir to the fortune of a deceased aunt.
+Hoping to claim the family inheritance for himself, Jeremiah tricks Dr. Smith into betting against a rigged, homicidal gambling device—with a ridiculous outcome.

-By combining juvenile camp with insufferable pacing, “Curse of Cousin Smith” will likely alienate the majority of Lost in Space enthusiasts.
-Especially worth criticizing is the manner of Cousin Jeremiah, whom unwitting viewers could realistically mistake for a second-rate parody of Colonel Sanders.
+Combining juvenile camp with insufferable pacing, “Curse of Cousin Smith” is a dreadful episode of Lost in Space.
+Especially worth criticizing is the shtick of Cousin Jeremiah, who comes across as a second-rate parody of Colonel Sanders.

-In the penultimate scene, Zachary and Jeremiah are chased back to the Jupiter 2 by a menacing, uncontrollable machine demanding payment for a successful bet.
-Desperate to end the shenanigans of both men, Professor Robinson employs a brilliant maneuver against the aforementioned machine—arguably the only highlight of this episode.
+Demanding payment from the Smith cousins, an automated gambling machine chases Zachary and Jeremiah back to the Jupiter 2.
+Desperate to end the shenanigans of both men, Professor Robinson employs a brilliant maneuver against the machine—arguably the only highlight of this episode.

-Also cringe-inducing, Professor Robinson—a mature and dignified leader—must repeatedly act as a mediator between two belligerent, overgrown children.
-Fans of the Robinson patriarch may therefore wish to avoid this offering, which fails to properly utilize its ostensible main character until the final act.
+Also problematic is the fact that Professor Robinson—a mature and dignified leader—must repeatedly serve as a mediator between two belligerent, overgrown children.
+Fans of the Robinson patriarch may therefore take issue with this offering, which fails to properly utilize its ostensible main character until the final scene.